Monday, 10 April 2023

 April 11 driving from Arequipa to Colca Valley

-Arequipa is very dry so they use every spot to grow vegetables and crops
+Arequipa is very dry so they use every available spot to grow vegetables and crops

 Next morning?
-You guessed it, an early start to drive a little way north to Chivey the town closest to Colca Canyon and deep in the Andes.
-It was a fascinating drive and we had the most wonderful driver and a surprise bonus we had him and the car all to ourselves – the repeating civil unrest on top of covid has severely affected tourism in Peru.
-But back to the drive … the scenery was absolutely stunning but the roads in many part were challenging as we were on a main road through to Cusco and treacherous in others as we wound around mountains.
+You guessed it, an early start to drive a little way north to Chivay the town closest to Colca Canyon and deep/high in the Andes.
+It was a wonderful drive and we had the most delightful driver and as a unexpected bonus we had him and the car all to ourselves – the ongoing civil unrest on top of Covid has severely affected tourism in Peru.
+But back to the drive … The scenery was absolutely breathtaking but the roads in many places were challenging as we were driving on the main road to Cusco so there was a lot of traffic and in places where we wound around mountainsas it was quite treacherous as well.

 A mix of llamas and alpacas

-Our driver was intent on ensuring our visit was memorable stopped often and drove slowly so we could drink in the mind-blowing countryside.
+Our driver was intent on ensuring that our visit was memorable so he stopped often and drove slowly so we could drink in the mind-blowing countryside.
 We ascended from Arequipa winding our way through amazing landscapes, surrounded by towering mountains and puffing volcanoes, past flocks of vicuña, alpacas, llamas and even some scattered guanacos.
-Past ginormous Andean geese and many beautiful birds including flamingos.
+Past ginormous Andean Geese and many beautiful birds including flamingos.

 We saw many llamas, alpacas and vicuna crossing the road